BugMaker-Boyan/BugMaker-Boyan.github.io/_pages/about.md

 # 🔥 News
 - *2025.05* &nbsp;🎉🎉 Our [NL2SQL-BUGs](https://nl2sql-bugs.github.io/) paper has benn accepted by [KDD'25](https://kdd2025.kdd.org/), the first benchmark specifically designed to detect and categorize semantic errors in NL2SQL translation.
 - *2025.05* &nbsp;🎉🎉 Our [Alpha-SQL](https://arxiv.org/abs/2502.17248) paper has been accepted by [ICML'25](https://icml.cc/), see you in [Vancouver, Canada](https://icml.cc/)!
+- *2025.04* &nbsp;🎉🎉 We proposed [Advances and Challenges in Foundation Agents](https://arxiv.org/abs/2504.01990), a survey covers the design, evaluation, and improvement of intelligent agents based on modular, brain-inspired architectures, focusing on self-enhancement, multi-agent collaboration, and safety in AI systems.
 - *2025.04* &nbsp;🎉🎉 We proposed [EllieSQL](https://elliesql.github.io/), a complexity-aware routing framework that assigns queries to suitable SQL generation methods based on estimated complexity.
 - *2025.03*: &nbsp;🎉🎉 We proposed [NL2SQL-BUGs](https://nl2sql-bugs.github.io/), a new benchmark dedicated to detecting and categorizing semantic errors in NL2SQL translation.
 - *2025.03*: &nbsp;🎉🎉 We proposed [nvBench 2.0](https://nvbench2.github.io/), a new benchmark designed to evaluate NL2VIS systems in scenarios involving ambiguous queries.